mbakhoff/class-generator/readme.md

 ### Packaging the application

-As mentioned earlier in the maven practice session, the jar files are regular zip archives that contain class files and resources.
+As mentioned earlier in the maven practice session, jar files are regular zip archives that contain class files and resources.
-Java includes a command line tool to generate such files.
+The JDK includes a command line tool to generate jar files.

 1. run *jar -help* on the command line.
-2. package the contents of the *build* directory into a jar *build.jar*. run *jar cvf build.jar -C build .*
+2. package the contents of the *build* directory into a jar *build.jar*. run *jar cvf build.jar -C build .* (dot is part if the command).
 3. open the jar in your favourite archive tool and see what's inside.
 4. start the application.
    this time ignore the *build* directory and add *build.jar* and the gson jar to classpath.